The Larry Sanders Show: Critical reaction

 After the show ended, the New York Post called it "one of the greatest achievements in television."
 LA Weekly deemed it "very funny."
 Time said it was "the closest sitcom ever came to perfect pitch."
 The Washington Post called the show "brutally and blatantly hilarious" and USA Today gave it four stars.

 Many critics called it one of the greatest television shows of all time.
-Metacritic gives the show a metascore of 96%, based on 8 reviews.
+On the review aggregator website Rotten Tomatoes, the first season holds a score of 100% based on 23 critics' reviews.
+The consensus reads: "The genre-bending satire of The Larry Sanders Show gives viewers a surreal look at the inner workings of late night television."
+Metacritic, which uses a weighted average, gives the show a score of 95 out of 100 based on 69 critic reviews, indicating "universal acclaim".
 Doug Elfman from the Chicago Sun-Times said "It is simply one of the best sitcoms ever."
 Ivan Morales calls it "the greatest HBO sitcom of all time."
 Brooke Allen in the New York Times called it "a comedy series so funny and risque as to make Seinfeld look positively bland".
 Mark Monahan in The Telegraph called it "very close indeed to comic perfection."